Adaptive Cost-Efficient Evaluation for Reliable Patent Claim Generation: Related Work

 \subsection{Domain-Specific Constraints}

-To mitigate domain discrepancies, models like PatentBERT~\citep{lee2020patentbert} and frameworks such as PatentScore~\citep{yoo2025patentscore} and PEDANTIC~\citep{knappich2025pedantic} have been developed.
-However, these methods suffer from diagnostic opacity and computational rigidity.
-PatentScore condenses complex flaws into scalar scores without actionable rationale, while PEDANTIC focuses narrowly on definiteness, missing broader structural defects like circular dependencies.
-Crucially, these pipelines process simple and complex claims with identical depth.
-In contrast, ACE introduces an \textit{uncertainty-driven} integration of a lightweight gatekeeper with a selective LLM checklist, decoupling reasoning depth from overhead to achieve Pareto-optimal scalability.
+Domain-adapted encoders such as PatentBERT~\citep{lee2020patentbert} and evaluation frameworks including PatentScore~\citep{yoo2025patentscore} and PEDANTIC~\citep{knappich2025pedantic} address patent-specific syntax and legal conventions.
+However, PatentScore condenses structural flaws into scalar scores without actionable diagnostic rationale, while PEDANTIC restricts its scope to definiteness, leaving broader defects such as circular dependencies unaddressed.
+Crucially, both process trivial and complex claims with identical depth.
+ACE integrates an uncertainty-driven gatekeeper with a selective LLM evaluator, reserving exhaustive statutory verification for the minority of claims that genuinely require it.